Who can get help from Adult Social Care and Health

 • a service provider

-• your social care advisor
+• your social care worker

 • an independent person who specialises in support planning